 What if I told you there was a faster way to germinate all your seeds, without the need for seed starting mix, perlite, or vermiculite; without wrangling a bunch of seed starting trays, flats, and domes; and without any special equipment like heating mats, temperature sensors, and indoor seed starting systems?

-The secret is as low-tech as you can get, and relies on only two things you likely already have in your kitchen: paper coffee filters and Ziploc bags.
+The secret is as low-tech as you can get, and relies on only two things you likely already have in your kitchen: paper towels and Ziploc bags.

-3 reasons you should use a paper towel or coffee filter for seed germination
+3 reasons you should use paper towels or coffee filters for seed germination

-Now why would you want to germinate seeds in a paper towel or coffee filter first, rather than germinating seeds indoors in seed starting mix?
+Now why would you want to germinate seeds in paper towels or coffee filters first, rather than germinating seeds indoors in seed starting mix?

 1. It’s a good way to gauge if your seeds are viable to begin with, before you put them in pots.